Flagstaff-Builds/DecapCMS-Webstudio/docs/cloudflare-pages-setup.md

 ### 1. Enable Cloudflare Access

+The first time you enable zero trust, you may need to fill in credit card information even though you can select the $0/mth plan.

 1. In your Cloudflare dashboard, go to **Zero Trust**
 2. Navigate to **Access** → **Applications**
 3. Click **Add an application**